spacerace/shooting-pi/README.md

-timating PI by shooting on a lake
+Estimating PI by shooting on a lake
 A few years ago i read an article about estimating PI. <br>
 This method uses an algorithm that takes two random coordinates "to shoot on" in a square.<br> After shooting it calculates distance from the botton left edge.
 If it is below 1.0, we have hit a quarter of a circle in this edge.
 We just count the hits.
 After a few thousand runs we simply calculate PI with:<br>